 Water is fresh from mountain streams so very safe to drink.

-You can tip between 5% and 10% and you should leave the tip on the table, give it to the waiter directly, or tell the waiter you don’t want change.
+Yes, you certainly do as thanks to Austerity measures, wages are extremely low and those working in hospitality rely on their tips.
+Tip around 10% and you should leave the tip on the table, give it to the waiter directly, or tell the waiter you don’t want change.

 Around 26 degrees Celsius during the days and could drop to around 19 at night.
 Possible occasional showers and winds.